jakubfi/em400/README.md

 Running
 ==========================================================================

-Emulator is by default built with debugger, which currently is its primary (and only) user interface.
+EM400 is built with a debugger which currently is its primary user interface.

 Usage: